-Laos has resumed most transportation options, (including airport operations and re-opening of borders) and business operations (including day cares and schools).
+Laos has resumed most transportation options, (including airport operations and re-opening of borders for commerce only) and business operations (including day cares and schools).
 Other improved conditions have been reported within Laos.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Laos.

 Reconsider travel to: